 Do not assume a cause when any or all of these measures are out of range or trending in dangerous directions.
 Talk to the team, get the full story, and let them decide if there's a problem and, if so, how to solve it.

-Although numbers cannot reveal or infer core causes, they do provide insight into where your critical processes require attention.
+Although numbers cannot reveal or infer core causes, they do provide insight into where your important processes require attention.

 #2 Production Metrics